tinymce/tinymce-docs/ui-components/contextform.md

 | --------- | ----------- |
 |`hide` | This will hide the form.
 By default, no button hides the form.
 It is the responsibility of the developer to hide the form in the `onAction` handler of buttons that require that the ContextForm close after the action. |
 | `getValue` | This will retrieve the value current typed in the input field. |

+### Example Configuration

+This example shows how the link plugin adds the standard link context form.
+The context form will show whenever any content is selected.

+{% include codepen.html id="context-form" height="400" tab="js" %}